girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ## Optical Matrix

-The number of switches in a full-sized keyboard far exceed the number of GPIO pins available in a MCU.
+The total number of switches in a full-sized keyboard far exceed the number of GPIO pins available in a MCU.
 A solution to this problem is to connect switches in a matrix.
 Optical matrix is not much different from matrix used for mechanical switches.
 You either select a column and read rows one by one, or *vice versa*.